Madhuleha/19CS404-DBMS-Lab-Manual/Experiment1_ER_Diagram/problem_statement.md

 | Member – Program              | M:N                           | Partial on both sides    | Members can join multiple programs                    |

 ### Assumptions
+Each book can be borrowed by one member at a time.

+Each event must have at least one speaker and one booked room.

 -
 -
 -